1995 Pacific typhoon season: Severe Tropical Storm Helen (Karing)

 On August 7, Helen formed as a tropical depression about 1200 km east of Manila.
 Moving northwestwards, Helen soon intensified into a tropical storm on August 9.
 On August 11, Helen further intensified into a typhoon and made landfall about 60 km northeast of Hong Kong.
 On August 13, Helen rapidly weakened and soon dissipated.

 In Guangdong Helen claimed 23 lives.
 It also brought many landslides and flooding.
+Damages totaled to 1.33 billion RMB (US$160 million).

 Tropical Storm Irving (Diding)

 On August 17, an area of low pressure in the South China Sea became Tropical Depression Irving.
 The following morning, Irving became a tropical storm and moved north at 15 km/h.
 On August 20, Irving again became a tropical depression, and made landfall on the Leizhou Peninsula.
 Irving then started losing strength rapidly and soon dissipated.

 Tropical Storm Janis (Etang)

 An active monsoon trough developed Tropical Storm Janis, forming on August 17 and becoming a tropical storm on the 21st.
 Another tropical depression to Janis's west merged with the storm, weakening it rather than the typical strengthening after a merger.
 Janis continued northwestward, eventually restrengthening to a 65 mph tropical storm before hitting eastern China.
 It recurved to the northeast, and hit near Seoul, South Korea, on the 26th.
 The storm brought more rain to an area hit by a typhoon only a month before, causing an additional 45 deaths and $428.5 million in damage.